hotosm/underpass/doc/schemas.md

 any knowledge of relations, which isn’t usually a problem unless you want to do deeper analysis of the data.

+osm2pgsql has the ability to import `.osc` change files and update an existing database.

 &nbsp;

 Table | Description |